 As we approach another tax deadline, the IRS has been churning out data on average tax refunds already.
-So far this year, the average tax refund has come in at $2,979 – with 71.76% of filers having received a refund.
+The average tax refund in the last few years has typically been over $2,500.
 That’s a huge infusion of cash landing in the laps of a lot of taxpayers.

-As contrary as it may seem, however, receiving a tax refund is NOT a good thing.
+As contrary as it may seem, however, receiving a tax refund is not a good thing.
 A tax refund is simply getting your hard-earned money given back to you with 0% interest (actually, a negative return when you factor in inflation erosion).
 You overpaid your taxes throughout the year and the result was an interest-free loan to Uncle Sam.
-Your tax refund is you getting your loan back.
+Your tax refund is you getting your loan back – without any interest.

 What if those refunds were treated with wise restraint instead?
 Refunds are cash that was not counted to live on over the previous year, right?
 So what if 100% of refunds were (appropriately) funneled directly in to personal savings and left there for good?
 And in putting your tax refund to good use, you were guaranteed a positive ROI.

 It’s hard to get an apples-to-apples comparison when the metrics that are reported vary, but some back of the napkin math paints just how massive of an impact this one simple little act of discipline and restraint could have: